monkeyscript/website-perf-checklist/README.md

 ### 16. Optimize images

 Images size should be optimal.
 A high resolution image is sometimes unnecessary.
+Use proper image file formats.

 ### 17. Optimize the order of styles and scripts